 4) Rename the Bannerlord folder to old_Bannerlord.

-If the issue is not resolved, move on and try the solution below.
+If the Bannerlord still crashes on your PC, move on and try the solution below.

 Solution 4: Increase virtual memory